 The most distinctive features of Sixth Form education are choice, independence and personal responsibility.
-In such a competitive world, students need more than A level grades alone in order to stand out in a job or university application, therefore we expect our Sixth Form students to challenge themselves to take part in the extra-curricular opportunities on offer, come out of their comfort zone and develop themselves as young adults.
-As well as improving their ‘employability’ skills, involvement in the broader curriculum will be enjoyable and will support students in developing new friendships.
+In such a competitive world, students need more than A Level grades alone in order to stand out in a job or university application, therefore we expect our Sixth Form students to challenge themselves to take part in the co-curricular opportunities on offer, come out of their comfort zone and develop themselves as young adults.
+As well as improving their ‘employability’ skills, involvement in the broader curriculum is enjoyable and supports students in developing new friendships.

 Art gallery visits